joshgerdes/jekyll-uno/_drafts/native-rdp-client-azure-bastion.md

 * This configuration requires the Standard SKU tier for Azure Bastion.
 * A Virtual Machine to connect to
+* Reader role on the Virtual Machine
+* Read role on the Network Interface Card of the Virtual Machine
+* Reader role on the Azure BAstion resource
+* Virtual Machine Administrator (or User) login role - if using [Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/devices/howto-vm-sign-in-azure-ad-windows "Login to Windows virtual machine in Azure using Azure Active Directory authentication") authentication.

 ### Create Azure Bastion